Live Casino Bonus

 When you enter a live game lobby at the casino of your choice, you’re connected to a real-life casino via video web stream.
 You can then play at this real-life casino by making your gaming decisions with your mouse or phone.
 According to how the games go, funds are added to or deducted from your account automatically.

 Technically live games take advantage of ultra-modern image recognition technology.
 It reads card symbols, roulette wheels, etc., automatically to allow computers to understand what’s going on.
-Ironically, all this million-dollar modern technology is needed to give you a decidedly old-school casino experience.
+Ironically, all this million-pound modern technology is needed to give you a decidedly old-school casino experience.

 Live casino games differ from normal online casino games in four key ways: